bee and butterfly sharing some flowers

-Last updated on April 3rd, 2023 at 02:22 pm
+Last updated on January 19th, 2024 at 04:38 pm

 No, most bees consume a plant-based diet consisting of pollen and nectar.
 Certain species of stingless bees have been observed feeding on the flesh of dead animals but have not been observed consuming other insects like butterflies.

-Bees and butterflies both fall under the order Lepidoptera which means ‘scaled wing’ in Latin.
+Bees and butterflies both fall under the order Lepidoptera, which means ‘scaled wing’ in Latin.

 Both of these insects are often found in very close proximity in gardens, meadows, and wildflower areas.